BroadbandForum/obudpst/README.md

 Independent of whether the header checksum is enabled as an additional PDU integrity check (beyond size, format, etc.), new output messaging is displayed when an invalid PDU is received.
-A bad PDU during the control phase (whether a corrupted PDU or a rogue UDP datagram) will generate an ALERT and a bad PDU during the data phase will generate a WARNING (and result in a warning exit status and JSON ErrorStatus).
+A bad PDU during the control phase (whether a corrupted PDU or a rogue UDP datagram) will generate an ALERT while a bad PDU during the data phase will generate a WARNING (and result in a warning exit status and JSON ErrorStatus).
 In cases where the udpst control port on the server is exposed to the open Internet, and verbose is enabled, this may result